www.logmx.com The universal log file viewer

 Introduction

-LogMX can use three types of parsers to extract log entries from files: Log4j Pattern Parsers, Simple Parsers, and Java Class Parsers.
+LogMX can use 5 types of parsers to extract log entries from your logs:

-Creating the two first types of parsers consist in describing your file format directly through LogMX graphical interface, then LogMX will create for you an internal Parser matching this format.
+Creating the 4 first types of parsers consists in describing your log format directly through LogMX graphical interface, then LogMX will create for you an internal Parser matching this format.

-This page deals with the third type of parsers: Java Class Parsers.
+This page deals with the fifth type of parsers: Java Class Parsers.
 You can implement a LogMX Parser by writing only one Java Class.
-Then copying this class file in a dedicated LogMX folder will allow you to use this Parser, the same way you use the two first parser types.
+Then compiling this class file in a dedicated LogMX folder will allow you to use this Parser, the same way you use the three first parser types.

-Creating such a Java Class Parser is the most powerful way to parse any kind of file, from a simple text file to a complex HTML/XML file.
+Creating such a Java Class Parser is the most powerful way to parse any kind of log format, from a simple text file to a complex XML file, network stream, database, or any other resource.

 Eclipse development environment